STAT 5331 Statistical Computing 3 SCH (3-0)

 Probability proportional to size sampling, auxiliary information, Horvitz and Thompson estimator, calibration of design weights, model assisted calibration techniques, GREG and linear regression estimator, imputation of missing data, bootstrap and jackknifing.
 Prerequisite: STAT 5370 [requested] or equivalent.

 Sensitive data and privacy issues in survey sampling.
 Randomized response models and variations.
 Estimation of prevalence of two or more sensitive characteristics.
 Use of Cramer-Rao lower bound of variance.
 Measures of protection of respondents.
 Models using complex designs.
-Prerequisite: STAT 4301, STAT 4303, or PSYC/SOCI 3381 or equivalent.
+Prerequisite: PSYC/SOCI 3381.

 Geometric linear programming, the Simplex method, duality theory, sensitivity analysis, project planning and integer programming.
 Optional topics include, but are not limited to: the transportation problem, the upper bounding technique, the dual Simplex method, parametric linear programming, queuing theory, decision analysis, and simulation.
 Prerequisite: Any introductory course in linear algebra.